According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 Renewable energy sources, particularly solar energy, is becoming increasingly affordable and competitive.
 As a result, the Prime Minister has touted pulling the current subsidies for renewable energy.

-If Australia is going to play an important role in the fight against climate change, this is definitely the wrong course of action.
-Therefore, greater subsidies for renewable energy would result in a greater incentive for investments in clean energy.
+If Australia is going to play an integral role in the fight against climate change, this is the wrong course of action.
+Therefore, more significant subsidies for renewable energy would result in a greater incentive for investments in clean energy.

 3. Give up Dependence on Coal